tigerfarm/work/twiliocli/README.md

 --------------------------------------------------------------------------------
 ### Create, Run/Test, and Deploy Twilio Functions and Assets

+You can create, run and test Functions locally using the Twilio CLI.

 #### Create a Project on Your Development Computer

 The following is based on the
 [General Usage lab](https://www.twilio.com/docs/labs/serverless-toolkit/general-usage).

-Create (init) a new project in a working directory.
+Change to a working directory and create (init) a new project, under that directory.
 ````
+$ cd /Users/.../Projects/work/twiliocli
 $ twilio serverless:init p1
 ✔ Creating project directory
 ✔ Creating project directories and files